univalence/zio-notion/docs/database/retrieve-db.md

 # Retrieve a database

-Retrieve a database is useful if you want to retrieve all the properties (the metadata) of a database.
+The `Notion.retrieveDatabase` function retrieve the metadata of a Notion database.

-To retrieve a retrieve you can call the following function providing the id of the database:
+You can use it as follows:

 ```scala
 for {